aolivarc/Rfun/README.md

+-- The code here is a bit outdated and over time I have found out several bugs/problems.
+I have been slowly working in a new, updated version which will be ready "soon".
+In the meantime, please use with caution --

 # Rfun, a GUI-equipped toolbox for the computation and analysis of receiver functions
 Rfun is a graphical user interface (GUI) equipped program aimed at providing an interactive and easy to use environment in which to perform the computation and analysis of receiver functions.
 The software provides a tool that automatically cuts P-wave